Reiko

 Intergenerational Effect

 Science is very clear that a wide range of chemicals not only exert epigenetic influences on the generation exposed to the particular chemical, but that these epigenetic influences can be carried through, in a process described as transgenerational epigenetic inheritance, to subsequent generations.
 For example, exposing a parent rat to the endocrine disrupting fungicide vinclozolin resulted in higher disease incidence in the great and great-great grand offspring (F3 and F4 generation) who were never exposed to the chemical.
-The transgenerational inheritance was paternally transmitted via sperm, altering non-coding RNA (Schester et al 2016) (Skinner 2014).
+The transgenerational inheritance was paternally transmitted via sperm, altering non-coding RNA (Schuster et al 2016) (Skinner 2014).

 As such, with full awareness of the potential intergenerational consequences of harmful exposures, it is becoming rather critical to understand the ‘exposome’ - our cumulative environmental exposures over a lifetime.
 Epigenetic mechanisms don’t only push one way, many epigenetic modifications may be reversible.